 Yamaha FZ-S FI: Affordable Lord of the Streets

 One of India’s most favourite 150 cc motorcycle, the Yamaha FZ-S FI is a major crowd puller in several Asian markets.
 In its third generation, the Yamaha FZ-S FI continues with its muscular design language and naked streetfighter looks.
 FZ-S FI has even won the top slot in JD Power in Initial Quality Survey 2019 (India).

-Yamaha FZ-S FI is powered by a 149 cc air-cooled, single-cylinder, 2-valve, SOHC mill.
-Mated to a 5-speed gearbox the engine produces 13.2 PS of power and 12.8 Nm of torque.
+The last name in the list of motorcycles made in India is Yamaha FZ-S FI.
+The bike is powered by a 149 cc air-cooled, single-cylinder, 2-valve, SOHC mill.
+Mated to a 5-speed gearbox the engine produces 12.4 PS of power and 13.6 Nm of torque.
 Don’t let these numbers fool you though.
 In fact, the Yamaha FZ-S FI is a gem for everyday city-centric riding conditions.
 Features list includes reverse backlit instrumentation, LED headlamp and a fat 140-section rear tyre.

 The Yamaha FZ-S FI is priced at INR 1.04 lakh (ex-showroom, Delhi).